vaibhavsingh97/animation-with-CSS/03_css_animations/wag the cat/README.md

 ## Goals

-- Familiarize yourself with the CSS animations
+- Familiarize yourself with the CSS animations and fill value of `animation-iteration-count` and `animation-direction` so that tail of cat wag back and forth just like pendulum.

 ## Directions